pypiserver/pypiserver/README.rst

         For packages not found in the local index, this URL will be used to redirect to (default: https://pypi.org/simple/).

+      --health-endpoint HEALTH_ENDPOINT
+        Configure a custom liveness endpoint.
+It always returns 200 Ok if the service is up.
+Otherwise it means that the service is dead.

       --server METHOD
         Use METHOD to run the server.
 Valid values include paste, cherrypy, twisted, gunicorn, gevent, wsgiref, auto.
 The